NYC Frontline Climate Week

 Build, Fight, Transform: Building a Regenerative Economy through the Practices of Solidarity, Decolonization, and Degrowth

-As a prelude to Climate Week, the Tishman Environment Design Center will host Kali Akuno.
-Kali will expand on the Build and Fight Formula that Cooperation Jackson utilizes in its mission to build just communities in Jackson, Mississippi.
+As a prelude to Climate Week, the Tishman Environment Design Center hosted Kali Akuno.
+Kali expanded on the Build and Fight Formula that Cooperation Jackson utilizes in its mission to build just communities in Jackson, Mississippi.

 Monday